i Overview of the structure of the law

 vi Role of exchanges, central counterparties and rating agencies

-While Russia has committed to ensure central counterparty (CCP) clearing of all standardised derivatives under the G20 Pittsburgh Protocol, it is not yet mandating central clearing of OTC derivatives.
+While Russia has committed to ensure CCP clearing of all standardised derivatives under the G20 Pittsburgh Protocol, it is not yet mandating central clearing of OTC derivatives.
 The very notion of a CCP clearing appeared for the first time in Russian law in 2012 with the adoption of the Law on Clearing.
-Although the Law on Clearing provides some basic protections to CCPs, all the issues that are currently discussed and grappled with by both regulators and various CCPs throughout the world will need to be thought through from scratch for the Russian market (e.g., which model of segregation can be accommodated under Russian law, risk management procedures, loss mutualisation, client clearing documentation).
-This notwithstanding, the Moscow Exchange now provides CCP clearing for OTC interest rate swaps, FX swaps and cross-currency swaps, although the clearing volumes remain low.
+Although the Law on Clearing provides some basic protections to CCPs, all the issues that are currently discussed and grappled with by both regulators and various CCPs throughout the world will need to be refined for the Russian market (e.g., which model of segregation can be accommodated under Russian law, risk management procedures, loss mutualisation, client clearing documentation).
+This notwithstanding, the National Clearing Center (part of the Moscow Exchange group of companies) now provides CCP clearing for OTC interest rate swaps, FX swaps and cross-currency swaps, although the clearing volumes remain low.
 Once the teething problems of the trial period have been resolved, the Bank of Russia intends to make clearing of such contracts mandatory.
-The first phase will not include client clearing although attempts by the financial industry to develop a client-clearing addendum to the standard OTC documentation are under way.
+The first phase will not include client clearing, although attempts by the financial industry to develop a client-clearing addendum to the standard OTC documentation are under way.

 III OUTLOOK AND CONCLUSIONS

 While the legislative reforms of the past few years represent a pivotal change in the regulation of the capital markets in Russia, the success or failure of such reforms can only be judged with the passage of time.
 The principal litmus test of whether the decisions made were the right ones will be the sustainable growth and sophistication of the capital markets.
-Currently, however, the accuracy of any litmus test is compromised by the challenging geopolitical situation that Russia has found itself in, and those tensions have shown no sign of subsiding in 2018.
-The new regulatory paradigm that has begun to take shape with the legislative and regulatory progress, the creation of a mega-regulator and the ongoing implementation of the G20 reform measures is now facing a strong headwind in the form of political tensions.
-The international financial sanctions against some of the leading Russian companies and their expansion in 2018 are bound to leave an imprint on how Russian capital markets will develop in the short to medium term.
-Reorientation towards the Asian markets and a search for alternative funding sources unaffected by the current sanctions regime and supplanting cross-border flows with domestic growth require time.
-In the meantime, if the current breakdown in the economic and financial integration between the Russian and the global financial markets continues, the local markets' growth prospects are likely to be subdued for some time to come.
+Currently, however, the accuracy of any litmus test is compromised by the challenging geopolitical situation that Russia is in, and those tensions have shown no sign of subsiding in 2019.
+The new regulatory paradigm that has begun to take shape with legislative and regulatory progress, the creation of a mega-regulator and the ongoing implementation of the G20 reform measures is now facing a strong headwind in the form of political tensions.
+The international financial sanctions against some of the leading Russian companies and their expansion in 2019 are bound to leave an imprint on how Russian capital markets will develop in the short to medium term.
+Reorientation towards the Asian markets, and a search for alternative funding sources unaffected by the current sanctions regime and supplanting cross-border flows with domestic growth, require time.
+Meanwhile, if the current breakdown in the economic and financial integration between the Russian and the global financial markets continues, the growth prospects of the cross-border and local markets are likely to remain subdued for some time to come.

 1 Vladimir Khrenov is a partner at Monastyrsky, Zyuba, Stepanov & Partners.